 What do Rolex, Lego and Hallmark have in common?
 According to 2017 data from the Reputation Industry, they’re three of the five most reputable companies in America.
 Their placement is a combination of nostalgia, corporate responsibility and a willingness to focus on reputation strength.
+Brand awareness is also hugely important which is why smaller brands make the most of affordable solutions like Custom keychains to start getting their name out there.

 Today’s online shoppers have a considerable hold on brands.
 From small and medium-sized businesses to large corporations, the power of social media and online review sites has meant a distinct shift in power to consumers when it comes to brand reputations.
 Customers are now powerful enough to make or break companies via their online reputation.